fansi-sifan/Kickstarter_survivor/capstone_report_SL.md

 ### Algorithms and Techniques
-This is a supervised learning problem, and the prediction is a dummy, with successful projects coded as "1" and failed projects coded as "0".
+This is a supervised learning problem, and the prediction is a binary outcome, with successful projects coded as "1" and failed projects coded as "0".
 The exploratory visualization also indicates that the underlying relationship is rougly linear, so logistic algorithms would be suitable for this question.
 The logit output can also be interpreted as a probability, which is a nice feature to have for predicting the successful rate.

-The predictors of this dataset  The sample size is also much larger than the number of predictors.

-- Classification tree
-- CNN
+Categorical variables will be converted to dummies using one-hot-encoding.
+I will also use Random forest and CNN, which are good for both linear and non-linear models.

 ### Benchmark
 The benchmark model used data on all projects that finished between: 6/18/2012 and 11/9/2012 (Greenberg et al. 2013).
 The attributes are summarized in the table below: